Updated March 3, 2021

 Isolation separates people who are known or reasonably believed to have been infected with the COVID-19 virus from those who are not infected.
 If you test positive for COVID-19, whether you are symptomatic or not, you will be moved to isolation housing.

-Pack a bag with personal supplies enough to last for up to two weeks’ time.
+Pack a bag with personal supplies enough to last for up to ten days.
 If you are moved to isolation housing, you will not be able to return to your room to retrieve them yourself.

 Sample Preparation List: